pgm-chardelv1/pgm-chardelv1/README.md

 # Hi there 👋, my name is Charlotte Delvaux!
 And I am an aspiring full-stack developer and programming student at Artevelde University of Applied Sciences.
-In my free time I'm an avid reader of fantasy novels, a PC gamer and Magic card collector.
-I like to try out new sports and hobbies, such as Authentic Jazz, or a handstand workshop.
-Due to COVID-19 those are sadly put on hold for now.
+I live in Ghent, and in my spare time I love reading fantasy novels, hiking and staring at the night sky.

 ## Contact
 :email: [charlotte.delvaux@vauxdell.be](mailto:charlotte.delvaux@vauxdell.be)